 Music in film, both specially composed and/or appropriated, often determines the character and emotional gravity of the greatest films.
-Spend a Saturday immersing yourself in some of the best movie scores with recordings, video, and expert commentary by John Gibbons.
+Spend six dreary winter afternoons immersing yourself in some of the best movie scores with recordings, video, and expert commentary by John Gibbons.
+Register online now.
+Tentative Syllabus

 Some recordings we like, and a app.